deadlyvipers/dojo_rules/introduction.md

 ============

 Hi, this is Daniel here.
-My favorite CodeSchool path is Git.
+My favorite Code School path is JavaScript.